Galapagos Sea Star Journey

 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas tend to be rougher.

-To start planning your vacation to Galapagos Sea Star Journey
+Call us on 858 345 1763 to start planning your vacation to Galapagos Sea Star Journey

 The Sea Star Journey is a superb motor yacht which explores the magical Galapagos Islands, offering a high level of comfort.
 She has capacity for 16 guests in spacious cabins with panoramic picture windows and excellent shared facilities.